-Becoming the world's most research-informed science museum group
+Our aim to become the world's most research-informed science museum group.

-The Science Museum Group (SMG) will become the world’s most research-informed science museum group by 2022.
-It will do so by building on core strengths (such as the history and material culture of science, technology, engineering, medicine and the media) while developing expertise in international collaboration, digital innovation and audience experience.
+The Science Museum Group (SMG) aimed to become the world’s most research-informed science museum group by 2022.
+In this page from 2018, find out how it planned to do so by building on core strengths (such as the history and material culture of science, technology, engineering, medicine and the media) while developing expertise in international collaboration, digital innovation and audience experience.

 What SMG will do